CaptainIRS/hadoop-yarn-k8s/README.md

 #### Running spark jobs
 * Run `make spark_exec` to exec into the spark pod.
 * The `work` directory is mounted as `/work` in the spark pod.
 You can copy your spark job to this directory and run it using `spark-submit`.
 (Use `--master yarn` to run the job on the YARN cluster.)
+* Or you can enter the spark shell using `spark-shell --master yarn` and run your spark jobs interactively.

+#### Managing the cluster or running MapReduce tasks
+* Run `make shell` to exec into the `dfsadmin` pod.
+* You can run HDFS commands using `hdfs dfs` or run MapReduce jobs using `yarn jar`.

 ---